A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions

 \section{Conclusions}

-In this work, an analysis of the state of the art collision kernels applied to both hydrodynamic and the advected field, in a high \acl{Pr} regime, is presented, with focus on the relaxation of the higher-order moments.
-To evaluate the accuracy of the proposed kernels and boundary conditions, a set of numerical benchmarks including advection-diffusion of a Gaussian hill in a periodic domain, heat conduction between concentric cylinders with second order boundary conditions and flow around a heated cylinder has been conducted.
-Current study shows, that to preserve the stability and analyse the flow of fluid characterised by high Pr number, a lattice with a large number of discrete velocities, like \DQQ{3}{27}{27}, is necessary.
-However, such lattices introduce additional degrees of freedom to the relaxation scheme.
+In this work, an analysis of the state of the art collision kernels applied to both hydrodynamic and the advected field with a focus on the relaxation of the higher-order moments has been presented.
+To isolate features which may affects the accuracy of the proposed kernels a set of simple benchmarks was conducted.
+The tests has been performed in a numerically challenging, high \acl{Pr} regime.
+To alleviate the numerical artefacts raised by low conductivity, a D3Q27 lattice has been utilized for the advected field.
+However, lattices with large number of discrete velocities introduce additional degrees of freedom to the relaxation scheme.
 We demonstrated that proper treatment of the collision kernel plays a more important role than the application of second-order boundary conditions to represent a curved geometry.
-The obtained results clearly show that the \ac{CM}-\ac{TRT} and \ac{CM}-\ac{SRT} kernels are superior to the kernels that only relax first-order central moments/cumulants.
-To sum up, the excellent numerical properties of the \ac{CM}-\ac{TRT} kernel (on a \DQQ{3}{27}{27} lattice) renders it a suitable candidate to perform heat transfer simulations in the \ac{LBM} framework.
+To sum up, for the set of investigated benchmarks, characterized by specific grid resolution and a range of non-dimensional numbers, the beneficial effect of tuning of the relaxation coefficients corresponding to the higher order moments has been confirmed numerically and the \ac{CM}-\ac{TRT} followed by \ac{CM}-\ac{SRT} kernel has been shown to be superior to the kernels that relax only first-order central moments/cumulants.